staeter/work-in-progress/dialogue.md

 10. **Accessible**: Ensure accessibility no matter the technical knowledge, the economical status, the cultural background, the physical disabilities or the language.
 11. **Modular**: Support community-driven development with a secure framework making every interface and algorithm customizable.
 12. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.
-13. **Empirical**: Justify every feature and study its concrete impact to ensure alignment with the guiding principles.
+13. **Empirical**: Justify every feature and study its concrete impact to ensure alignment with the core principles.
-14. **Governance**: Organize platform governance in a way that ensures consistent adherence to these guiding principles.
+14. **Governance**: Organize platform governance in a way that ensures consistent adherence to these core principles while involving as many people as possible.

 ## Tensions

-Here we describe the various conditions under which principles might be conflicting and the ways we want to resolve those tensions.
+Here we describe the various conditions under which some principles might be conflicting and the ways we want to resolve those tensions.

 ## Success Metrics

+Here we describe the metrics we will use to measure how well the platform follows each of its core principles.

-## Design Requirements
+## Requirements and Justifications

+Here we describe a set of requirements that we justify in regards to the platform's core principles.

+## Tooling

+Here we discuss which tools are needed to complete the requirements and weather potential candidates already exist.

+## Legacy Text

 ### Pro-Social Behavior